 1. Feller Plaza – Make sure to check out Feller Plaza outside Gate C, named for the massive statue commemorating the former Indians’ greatest pitcher, “Rapid Robert” Feller.
 For a bit of fun, look at the benches in the plaza – many are marked with large letters.
 These letters spell out “Who’s On First”, paying homage to the famous Abbott and Costello routine.

 Bob Feller Guards Holds Down the Plaza – via Flickr user Erik Drost

-2. Heritage Park: past center field, behind the batter's eye is a great tribute to Indians' history, Heritage Park.
-Plaques and busts honor a number of famous Indians from all eras of their long history, including favorites like Sandy Alomar Jr. and "Shoeless" Joe Jackson.
+2. Heritage Park: This is located between the bleachers and markey pavillion, past center field, behind the batter’s eye.
+Heritage Park is a great tribute to Cleveland baseball history.
+Plaques and busts honor a number of famous players from all eras of their long history, including favorites like Sandy Alomar Jr. and “Shoeless” Joe Jackson.